utmakersociety/website/README.md

-# website
+# UT Maker Website
-UT Maker Society Website
+This repository contains the code for the UT Maker Society Website